ranneyd/agate/README.md

     script
         alert('@foo');
     ```
+- JavaScript can be imported and templated in the same way CSS is imported and templated, as described above.

 ###Options
 - Insert JavaScript where JavaScript-compiled code occurs or combine all JavaScript in `script` tag at the end of the document